-Begin your search as soon as you notice your cat is missing.
-Look for hiding spots in your yard, under bushes, behind fences, and inside sheds or garages.
+When your cat is missing, it’s important to know where cats hide outside.
+Start your search immediately, looking for hiding spots in your yard, under bushes, behind fences, and inside sheds or garages.

 Check with neighbors and ask if they have seen your cat or if you can also search their properties.